solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00__Getting_Started.md

 ## Development languages

-Once an editor has been selected, the next step is to pick a development language or platform.
+Once an editor is selected, the next step is to pick a development language or platform.
 Below are some quick links:

 [PHP language support]